snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/GitHub-connector.md

   | Repository Permissions | Metadata | Read-only |
   | Repository Permissions | Contents | Read-only |

-- If you have organization-owned repositories, follow these additional steps:
+- If you have organization-owned repositories, follow these extra steps:
    - The organization administrator needs to allow access via personal access tokens.
 For instructions, see [Setting a personal access token policy for your organization - GitHub Docs](https://docs.github.com/organizations/managing-programmatic-access-to-your-organization/setting-a-personal-access-token-policy-for-your-organization#restricting-access-by-personal-access-tokens)
-   - If you are using fine-grained tokens, select the organization as the resource owner.
+   - If you're using fine-grained tokens, select the organization as the resource owner.

 ## Get Started